How to Refer a Patient

 What happens after we receive the referral?

-The referral is assessed by the consultant team and issued with a priority, this is based on clinical need.
-An appointment date is issued based on this priority.
+The referral is assessed by the consultant team and issued with a priority.
+The priority is based on clinical need.
+An appointment date is issued based on the clinical priority.
 Note that waiting times vary depending on the specialty.

 If referral is urgent priority: The Patient is added to an urgent Outpatient waiting list and an appointment will be offered in chronological order.
 Please be aware that different specialties have different waiting times for their waiting lists.